micros-workshop/micros-workshop.github.io/index.md

 ### Submissions

-Papers must be submitted by **August, 2022 (23:59 AoE)** via EasyChair.
+Papers must be submitted by **August 15, 2022 (23:59 AoE)** via EasyChair.
 Submitted papers should be in the ACM two-column conference format.
 The workshop has a **single-blind** reviewing process, so the submissions can include the name and affiliations of authors.

-Submission Page: Coming soon <!-- [EasyChair](https://easychair.org/conferences/?conf=micros2022) -->
+Submission Page: Coming soon <!-- [EasyChair](https://easychair.org/conferences/?conf=micros-2022) -->

 The following paper categories are welcome:
 - research papers on novel, original, and unpublished work (pre-prints submitted to ArXiv are eligible). **Max length: 10 pages, plus references**
 - extended abstracts summarizing published results or ongoing works/ideas. **Max length: 3 pages, plus references**

 All accepted papers will be presented at the workshop.
-Moreover, the authors can decide that their manuscipts will be included in an open-access post-proceedings volume of CEUR Workshop Proceedings [http://ceur-ws.org/](http://ceur-ws.org/).
-The workshop results will be published as a summary paper in the proceedings of CIKM 2022 conference, too.

 ### Topics
 The workshop topics include but are not limited to: